 At the start of the year, we began by consolidating and developing our understanding of place value up to one million.
 Using our improved understanding of number and place value, we were able to multiply and divide numbers (including decimals) by 10, 100 and 1,000 effectively as well as round numbers to the nearest 10, 100, 1,000 and 10,000.
 Other topics we have covered in the Autumn term include: finding factors of numbers, identifying prime numbers up to 100 (using divisibility rules), finding square and cube numbers and calculating the area and perimeter of compound shapes.
 We have also learned how to read and write Roman numerals up to 1,000 (M).

-In Science, we have looked at animals, including humans and properties of materials.
+This Autumn, we have studied animals (including humans) and properties of materials.
 We have sought after patterns, analysing the relationship between the gestation period of animals compared with their mass.
-We also had great fun measuring the heights of children in different year groups to gather our own data.
-We have enjoyed many practical investigations throughout the term, including observing the time taken for different types of sugar to dissolve in hot water as well as how different cups affect the time taken for a hot drink to cool down, using observational skills to read thermometers at consistent time intervals.
+We enjoyed measuring the heights of a range of children across different year groups to gather our own data showing how children’s height changes with age.
+We have enjoyed many practical investigations throughout the term, including observing different materials to see whether they’d dissolve in hot water as well as how different types of cup affect the time taken for a hot drink to cool down, using observational skills to read thermometers at consistent time intervals.